 When policies are violated, they are presented to the user during the source control check-in process in the Check In and Pending Changes window.
-For more information, see Develop code and manage pending changes.
+For more information, see Using the Check In and Pending Changes Windows.

 Check-in notes are used for capturing specific pieces of information during the check-in process by prompting the user for specific data.
 Check-in notes can be configured and made mandatory in the Source Control Settings window.
-The information archived in check-in notes can be vital when viewing the details of a Find and view changesets.
-For more information, see View and manage past versions.
+The information archived in check-in notes can be vital when viewing the details of a Working with Changesets.
+For more information, see Viewing Historical Data about an Item.

 Check-in notes are presented to the user during the source control check-in process in the Check In and Pending Changes windows.
-For more information, see Develop code and manage pending changes.
+For more information, see Using the Check In and Pending Changes Windows.